nodesource/nsolid/BUILDING.md

   The Build Tools Edition has the lowest disk space requirements of all editions.
   Professional or Enterprise Editions can also be alternatively selected.
 * During installation of Visual Studio, select the "Desktop development with C++" workload.
-  As of Node.js 24.0.0, ClangCL is required to compile on Windows.
+  As of N|Solid 24.0.0, ClangCL is required to compile on Windows.
   To install it, select the following two optional components:
   * C++ Clang Compiler for Windows (Microsoft.VisualStudio.Component.VC.Llvm.Clang)
   * MSBuild support for LLVM (clang-cl) toolset (Microsoft.VisualStudio.Component.VC.Llvm.ClangToolset)